Providing Compassionate And Skilled Family Law Representation

 Sometimes the only solution for a troubled marriage is a divorce.
-In Pennsylvania, the two main types of divorce are “no-fault” and “fault”.
-Spouses may get a no-fault divorce where they both consent to a divorce, or they have been separated for two years and the marriage is “irretrievably broken.”
+In Pennsylvania, the two main types of divorce are “no-fault” and “fault.”
+A no-fault divorce can be granted by mutual consent 90 days after the divorce is filed and served or the parties have been separated for one year.

 If a no-fault divorce is not applicable, the grounds for divorce may include the following:

-Conviction of a crime and imprisonment for two or more years; and
+- Conviction of a crime and imprisonment for two or more years

 Child custody is one of the most hotly contested issues in a divorce.
 Child custody and child support issues in family law cases often result in emotional and stressful proceedings.
 Our family law attorneys understand this and know how to provide effective representation under these circumstances to protect your rights and the best interests of your children.